-If you want to use the latest virtual world features best use the latest Firestorm or Teapot viewer, that you can download here:
+For OpenSim we recommend to use the latest Firestorm viewer, that you can download here:

-Be sure that you have enabled voice in your viewer's preference settings and that you have also enabled voice on the current parcel, on the Audio tab of the About Land window.
+Be sure to enable voice in your viewer's preference settings and that you have also enabled voice on the current parcel, on the Audio tab of the About Land window.

 If you use the Vivox or Freeswitch voice systems, you do not to do anything special.